 And yes, I know I broke some Chicago rules above (particularly when I used numerals), but this isn’t a book.
 It’s a blog post!
 And besides, I like how numerals look.

-So if you’re looking for a Chicago guy to offer quality editing of your manuscript, drop me a line and let’s talk about the possibilities.
+So if you’re looking for a Chicago guy to offer quality editing of your manuscript, head to the book editing page to start talking about the possibilities.

 P.S.
 Looking for book formatting services and book cover design in addition to professional editing services?
 Check out Argyle Fox Publishing.
 Not a traditional publisher, Argyle Fox is a turnkey publishing service I provide that helps independent authors find publishing success.